rasmus-kirk/halo/documents/thesis/05-arith/03-arithmetization.md

 $$

 \begin{definition}[Public Input]
-A vector of values that is used by the plonk verifier as public inputs to the circuit.
+A vector of values that is used by the \Plonk verifier as public inputs to the circuit.
 \end{definition}
 \newcommand{\ppub}{\vec{t}_{pub}}
 $$